5t3ph/moderncss-dot-dev/src/posts/pure-css-smooth-scroll-back-to-top.md

 date: 2020-04-16
 ---

-> _This is the fourth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 "Back to top" links may not be in use often these days, but there are two modern CSS features that the technique demonstrates well:

 - `position: sticky`